 Your insurance plan may cover all-new CPAP equipment, which means no more repair costs and there’s bound to be product improvements.
 You’ll get to take advantage of new features; like quieter motors, lower pressure adjustments, and health data sent right to your smartphone!
 Such exciting advancements in technology are certainly reason enough to consider replacing your CPAP machine over repairing it.

-Qualifying for CPAP Through Insurance
+Qualifying For CPAP Through Insurance